RCMgames/RCM-Hardware-BYTE/README.md

 Each driver can control 2 motors, and up to 4 drivers can be controlled from just two pins from the QT Py.
 This means the new design can control 8 motors and still have enough pins to also run 8 servos.
 Because 8 bits is a byte and the boards are small and bite sized I named these boards RCM BYTE.

+## Acknowledgements
+* I would like to thank [PCBWay](https://www.pcbway.com/) for sponsoring prototyping runs of this project.
+PCBWay produces very nice boards, supports open source hardware, and gave me great support as I worked on this project.
+Special thanks to Liam!